-\NOTE.-Specific gravity is the weight of a given substance relative to an equal bulk of some other substance which is taken as a standard of comparison.
+^{}NOTE.-Specific gravity is the weight of a given substance relative to an equal bulk of some other substance which is taken as a standard of comparison.
 Water is the standard for liquids.
-In the laboratory the specific gravity bolle is often used in determining the specific gravity of a liquid.
+In the laboratory the specific gravity boild is often used in determining the specific gravity of a liquid.
 The capacity of the bottle is 1,000 grains of pure water.
-When it is filled with spirits of wine and weighed in a balance (together with a counterpoise for the weight of the bottle, which of course is constant), it will weigh considerably less than 1,000 grains; in fact, the bottle will contain only about 917 grains of proof spirit; therefore, taking the specific gravity of water as unity, 1 or 1,000, the specific gravity of spirits of wine is 0.917.
-If, on the other gravity of subpluric acid is said to be 1.850.
+When it is filled with spirits of wine and weighed in a balance (together with a counterpoise for the weight of the bottle, which of course is constant), it will weigh considerably less than 1,000 grains; in fact, the bottle will contain only about 917 grains of proof spirit; therefore, taking the specific gravity of water as unity.
+I or 1,000, the specific gravity of spirits of wine is 0,917.
+If, on the other hand, the bottle be filled with sulphuric acid, it will weigh about 1,850 grains; hence, the specific gravity of sulphuric acid is said to be 1,850.
 A more convenient method for the automobilist is by the use of the hydrometer.